mamonaco1973/mycorpus-docs/faq.md

 mycorpus supports nine source types:

-**GitHub** — fetches specific files (e.g. README.md) from all repositories belonging to a GitHub user account.
+**GitHub** — fetches specific files (e.g. README.md) from all public repositories belonging to a GitHub user account.
 Useful for indexing documentation spread across many repos.

 **GitHub Corpus Repo** — downloads every supported file from a single GitHub repository (or subdirectory).
 Treats the repo as a document store.
 Supports .txt, .md, .rst, .pdf, .docx, and .url files.

 **GitLab** — equivalent to the GitHub source but for GitLab users and groups.
-Supports self-hosted GitLab instances.

 **GitLab Corpus Repo** — equivalent to GitHub Corpus Repo but for GitLab projects.
-Supports self-hosted instances.

 **YouTube** — indexes video titles and descriptions from a YouTube channel's public videos.
 Requires a YouTube Data API v3 key.